-When someone dies and leaves a will, that will is typically presented to a probate court judge, (although not all wills are probated ).
+When someone dies and leaves a will, that will is typically presented to a probate court judge, (although not all wills are probated).
 That judge would then review the will.
-Typically, a will contains the name of an executor—the person whom the deceased wants to handle any necessary details to carry out the wishes listed in the will.
+Typically, a will contains the name of an executor — the person whom the deceased wants to help carry out the wishes listed in the will.

-The probate court judge may approve the name of the executor listed in the will or name someone else for the task.
-Once there is an executor, that person has the “fiduciary duty ” to make sure the terms of the will are carried out.
+The judge may approve the name of the executor listed in the will or name someone else for the task.
+Once there is an executor, that person has the fiduciary duty to make sure the terms of the will are carried out.

 • Contact the insurance company that’s providing homeowners insurance for the property to keep coverage from lapsing.